Be a #ForceForNature and celebrate the humble hedgerow

-Before your bareroot trees or hedgerow saplings arrive, mark out the location of your trees and make sure you’ve removed the turf or immediate vegetation (1m radius).
+Before your bareroot trees or hedgerow whips arrive, mark out the location of your trees and make sure you’ve removed the turf or immediate vegetation (1m radius).
 To give your trees and/or hedgerow the best start make sure you dig each hole 30-50cm deep and turn the soil over, removing weeds and add mulch.
 This will give your trees the nutrients they need to grow.

 Can our fruit trees be planted in pots?

 Yes, fruit trees can be planted in pots – the trees you’ll be provided are the maximum size recommended for containers, and you’ll need pots/containers of 1 metre x 1 metre x 1 metre.
 They should be planted with mulch, to help provide vital nutrients for the young trees and retain water.
 Pots should have drainage holes in the bottom to prevent roots becoming waterlogged if overwatered or due to rain.

 Want to know more?

 Learn more about the Tree Council’s Orchard for Schools programme.

 Inspiring learning outdoors!

 Thanks to The Orchard Project, the school community became orchard experts, successfully planting, pruning and harvesting from their thriving orchard and sharing their skills and expertise with other schools.